 Since crowds flock to their announced locations, and they’ve expanded into catering private events, it seems that Baby’s Bad Ass Burgers is a successful business model.
 The Sharks might not be burger experts, but they do know business, and it appears that Cohen and Barbera have benefited from the Shark Tank experience, even without a Shark deal.

 Since airing, they’ve grown to 6 truck locations: Los Angeles, San Bernardino, Ventura, San Diego, Orange County and Houston.
 As of March, 2022, the Houston truck is no more.
-As of August, 2022, annual revenue is a whopping $5 million!
+Also in 2022, they opened up in 9 Local Kitchens, in Southern California.
+Local Kitchens is a food hall with multiple eateries.
+It also functions as a ghost kitchen.

 Speak Your Mind